 The Legal Division serves as the Chief Legal Counsel for the Department and reports directly to the agency Director and the Governor's Office of the General Counsel.
 The Legal Division staff interprets laws and regulations; provides legal advice and counsel to senior Department staff on agency investigations and employment issues; coordinates and prepares matters for litigation or administrative hearings; attends outreach events concerning veterans in the legal community; and reviews administrative rules or proposed legislation for legislative consideration.
-In addition, the General Counsel serves as the Department's Ethics Officer and the Deputy General Counsel serves as the Freedom of Information Act Officer.
+In addition, the General Counsel serves as the Department's Ethics Officer, and the Deputy General Counsel serves as the Freedom of Information Act Officer.
 An Assistant General Counsel supports the day-to-day operations and routine legal work product required of the Department.
-The Legal Division and Chief Legal Counsel welcome questions or concerns from our staff, valued partners, and members of the public.
+The Legal Division and General Counsel welcome questions or concerns from our staff, valued partners, and members of the public.

-The Communications Division.
-The Public Information Officer serves as the primary informational outreach contact for IDVA, helps to plan, craft, deliver, and measure communications to veterans, their families, and the general public.
+The Communications Division and the Public Information Officer serve as the primary informational outreach contact for IDVA by planning, crafting, delivering, and measuring communications to veterans, their families, and the general public.
 This is done through media engagement, newsletters, social media, special events, leadership support, and response to queries.
-Information is provided via media advisories and press releases; responses to media and public queries; social media and Internet engagement; briefings/informational packets, speeches, talking points, and fact sheets; communications counsel and support Agency-wide as needed.
+Information is provided via media advisories and press releases; responses to media and public queries; social media and Internet engagement;

+briefings/ informational packets, speeches, talking points, and fact sheets; communications counsel, and additionally, support is provided Agency-wide as needed.